Anastasiiachu/JetBrains-test-task/regexp.md

 ---

-If you aim to find matching strings by a pattern, you can use [regular expressions](#link) (regex for short).
+If you aim to find matching strings by a pattern, you can use [regular expressions][about-regex] (regex for short).
-Regex also allows variously manipulating strings, such as finding a string and replacing it with another one or splitting a string into parts according to a specific principle.
+They also allow variously manipulating strings.
+For example, you can find and replace a string with other one or split it into parts according to a specific principle.

 This article describes how to write regular expressions using the [Regexp][regex] class to: